AmpliconSuite/ecSimulator/README.md

 target_size: 2000000  # target size for the ecDNA size, in basepairs.
 Target size is approximate due to duplications and deletions.
 origin: "episome"  # type of ecDNA to simulate.
 Can be "episome", "chromothripsis", or "tst".
 num_breakpoints: "auto"  # number of breakpoints to assign inside the amplicon (approximate).
 num_intervals: 2  # number of non-overlapping genomic regions to use for the amplicon.
+Breakpoints will be assigned within these larger intervals.
 Recommend setting to "auto" if origin is not "episome".
 allow_overlapping_intervals: True  # allow different amplicons from the run to re-use some of the same genomic coordinates.
 viral_insertion: False  # create a hybrid human-viral ecDNA
 viral_strain: "hpv16.fasta"  # Only used if viral_insertion is 'True'.
 Specify the name of the viral strain to be used from the oncoviruses directory.